HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 \subsubsection{AoD Spoofing}

-{Due to the symmetry between the \ac{aoa} model \eqref{eq:simo_model} and the \ac{aod} model \eqref{eq:miso_model}, the same reasoning applies.
+\black{Due to the symmetry between the \ac{aoa} model \eqref{eq:simo_model} and the \ac{aod} model \eqref{eq:miso_model}, the same reasoning applies.
 Perfect spoofing is possible only for $L=1$, with pilot $\widetilde{\mathbf{x}} = \lambda \,\mathbf c(\overline{\phi}_0)\oslash \mathbf c(\phi_0)$.
 For $L\ge2$, blind perfect spoofing is generally impossible, and the attacker must instead resort to approximate spoofing, as in the \ac{aoa} case.

-Fig.~\ref{fig:aoa_blind} gives an illustrative example of \ac{aod} spoofing for $L=2$, using an \ac{mf}-based estimation of the channel parameters.
+Fig.~\ref{fig:aod_blind} gives an illustrative example of \ac{aod} spoofing for $L=2$, using an \ac{mf}-based estimation of the channel parameters.
 Again, we observe that the angles can be spoofed well, though we have no control over the relative path amplitudes.}